-The Berkshire Hills Internship Program (B-HIP) is an intensive arts management internship program that offers students educational and career advancement opportunities through hands-on work experience at cultural sites in the Berkshires, classes taught by arts management faculty, TalkBacks with the area's leading arts professionals, and the chance to fully participate in cultural events throughout Berkshire County.
-B-HIP offers educational and career advancement opportunities that are hard to find elsewhere!
+The Berkshire Hills Internship Program (B-HIP) is an intensive arts management internship program that offers students educational and career advancement opportunities through hands-on work experience at cultural sites in the Berkshires, classes taught by MCLA's arts management faculty, and networking opportunities with the area's leading arts professionals.

 The Berkshires are a vital part of the cultural corridor between New York City and southern Vermont.
 With over sixty cultural venues in the county, from Tanglewood, Jacob's Pillow, and the Clark Art Institute, to Barrington Stage Company, and MASS MoCA, they range from classic to cutting edge, from dance to contemporary art.

 Students are carefully matched with full-time upper-level internships tailored to their interests and skill sets.
 They have the opportunity to gain hands-on experience in development, marketing, film editing, arts education, programming, gallery management, and more.

-From behind the curtain to the front row, weekly cultural outings give interns a chance to experience all of the forms of art that the Berkshires have to offer.
-Outings range from private, curator-led tours at notable art museums to indie films screenings.
+Weekly cultural outings give interns a chance to experience all of the forms of art that the Berkshires have to offer.
+Outings range from private, curator-led tours at notable art museums to indie films screenings, and much more!

 FOR MORE INFORMATION contact